f5devcentral/f5xc-emea-workshop/docs/class4/module3/lab1/lab1.rst

   * Action : Block

-  * Json Web Key Set (JWKS) : Click Configure and Paste the JWKS from the previous section
+  * JSON Web Key Set (JWKS) : Click Configure and Paste the JWKS from the previous section

   * Issuer : Exact Match